Mharbulous/Paginator/docs/Project Brief.md

 ## 1. Project Overview

 ### 1.1.
 Introduction / Elevator Pitch
 Paginator is a foundational front-end component for developers creating desktop-based legal web applications.
-It provides an interactive, layered skeuomorphic 'digital paper' interface—mimicking 8.5x11 letter-sized pages with precise margins—allowing for the rapid development of applications where legal professionals can intuitively view, edit, and prepare court-compliant documents for print.
+It provides an interactive, layered skeuomorphic 'digital paper' interface—mimicking 8.5x11 letter-sized pages with precise page-insets—allowing for the rapid development of applications where legal professionals can intuitively view, edit, and prepare court-compliant documents for print.

 ### 1.2.
 Problem Statement
 Existing e-discovery and document management tools for legal professionals are often overly complex, feature-rich, and time-consuming for the specific task of preparing documents that must adhere to strict court form layouts (e.g., List of Documents).